GET IN TOUCH : 01484 821 500

 Why do I need to make a will?

-By making a will, you can ensure that your estate, and the gifts you wish to pass on to your loved ones in the event of your death, are administered to them at the right time.
-A will can also be a way of reducing the amount of tax you pay, including Inheritance Tax.
+By making a Will, you can ensure that your estate, and the gifts you wish to pass on to your loved ones in the event of your death, are administered to them at the right time.
+A Will can also be a way of reducing the amount of tax you pay, including Inheritance Tax.

-If you do not make a will, your assets will be distributed in accordance with the rules of intestacy, meaning the law will dictate who will benefit from your estate.
+If you do not make a Will, your assets will be distributed in accordance with the rules of intestacy, meaning the law will dictate who will benefit from your estate.
 The law relating to intestacy does not recognise common law spouses or step children; as such, if you die intestate, your common law spouse or stepchildren will get nothing.

 Administration of an estate is often complicated and dying intestate will only put further stress on those who are left behind.
 The legal process is more involved and therefore more expensive.